camillefrancq/sml5202-final-francq/page7.md

 <h1>Bonus activity</h1>

 <h2>Understanding directions: let's test your knowledge</h2>
 How to better verify if you have well understood and memorized the words and phrases than to challenge?
-Follow the instructions given and fill in the gap.
+Follow the instructions given and fill in the gap. <br>

 <script>
 function playSound(soundobj) {